AndyAn7/README-Generator/readmeGen/README-Generator.md

 ## [Utility](#utility)

 <a name="usage"></a>
-This program is used to optimize a developer's time by querrying then displaying input within a README.md template..
+This program is used to optimize a developer's time by querrying then displaying input within a README.md template.

 ## [Contributors](#contributors)